The Journey of Life

 The hymn sung at a funeral is the same as one sung before bedtime.
 The reason may be that death is little more than a sleep before we awaken to a new world and that sleep is a small death in which we can glimpse the preoccupations of our life.

 Sikhs can either cremate or bury the body (particularly at sea); the main thing is to treat it respectfully.
 There is belief in heavens and hells to reward goodness and punish evil.
-Following these experiences a person may have another opportunity to achieve freedom from self-centredness and self-doubt and live in acknowledgement of God.
-The Gurus use names and ideas common to different traditions, e.g. Azrael for the angel of death and the bridge over hell (Islam), nirvana (Buddhism) and various Hindu deities.
+Following these experiences a person may have another opportunity to achieve freedom from self-centredness and self-doubt and live in acknowledgement of the One.
+The Gurus use names and ideas common to different traditions, e.g. Azrael for the angel of death and the bridge over hell (Islam) as well as nirvana (Buddhism) to describe unity of being.

 The true marriage of a Sikh is the marriage between the soul and the Spirit.
 The Lavan refers to this ascent in the four rounds.
-The path to God is not from A to B. For God is not apart from us.
+The path to the One is not from A to B. For The One is not apart from us; we have to turn ourselves around to face the Being who was always with us.

 The spiritual journey is from the nightmare-phantasy of the ego to the beautiful reality of the here-and-now.
-“Wherever I see, there I see You.”
+“Wherever I see, there I see You” (Guru Granth Sahib: 205).
 It starts and ends in the same place, yet each time you are standing in a different experience because of the round.
 Therefore, the circuit around the Guru is used, rather than a straight walk.
-For a Sikh, it is not the case that God is not here, but is there.
-Rather, God is everywhere.
+For a Sikh, it is not the case that the One is not here, but is there.
+Rather, the One is everywhere.
 The two humans re-enact a play of this spiritual journey.
-The Groom leads for the Gurbani usually signifies God as the personal Groom and the Guru-Sikh as the bride.
+The Groom leads for the Gurbani usually signifies the One as the personal Groom and the Guru-Sikh as the bride.
 The Gurus adopt the voice of the bride, the seeker, but also, In Truth, the sought.
 Yet the couple are not just acting a play.
 They are making a commitment to this journey by enacting it – they are taking their first steps together.
-About human relations, the Guru comments that “only those are married who are One Spirit in two bodies.”
-Without making this journey to the One the centre of their life path together (just as Guru Granth Sahib Ji sits at the centre of their marriage rite), they cannot be One.
+About human relations, the Guru comments that “only those are married who are One Spirit in two bodies” (Guru Granth Sahib: 788).
+Without making this journey to the One the centre of their life path together (just as Guru Granth Sahib sits at the centre of their marriage rite), they cannot be One.
 Rather the egos will always drive them into a wild dance, together and apart.
 The Anand Karaj is equally about spiritual union between soul and Spirit, the affirmation of physical life – sex leading to new life within this committed mini-sadhsangat, the physical-spiritual foundation of the Guru Khalsa Panth, but also the death of ego, which is a prerequisite for physical and spiritual wedding.

-Finally, the death prayer is Kirtan Sohila, which is also our bedtime prayers each day.
+Finally, the death prayer is Kirtan Sohila, which is also the Sikh bedtime prayers each day.
 It lasts only two to three minutes.
 There is a link between sleep and death, the smaller rest and the greater.
 The important point is that the first of the prayers which comprise the Sohila is about the marriage day, between soul and Spirit.
-When will that day, i.e. day of death and marriage come?
+When will that day – the day of death and marriage – come?